firefly-iii/docs/new-docs/concepts/accounts.md

 #### Credit cards

 Used to indicate the asset account belongs to a credit card.
-Firefly III does not (yet) respond to this, it's just for your administration.
+Firefly III does not (yet) respond to this, it's for your administration.

 **Note**: Credit cards are not liabilities.
 You should use them as if they weren't a way to borrow money, but rather a way to use money that you have stored elsewhere (and that you will move to this account later).